subquery/documentation/docs/run_publish/references.md

 ```

 ::: info Note
-Once the command is executed, the application would exit upon completion.
+Once the command is executed and the state has been rolled back the the specified height, the application will exit.
+You can then start up the indexer to proceed again from this height.
 :::

 ### force-clean